How we drove into it (part 1)

 Blueprints and Meltdowns

-Mo and I had started planning this trip about six months before it actually happened—and, naturally, it came seasoned with drama.
-Misunderstandings, arguments, the whole performance.
-Two headstrong people with wildly different communication styles, trying to map out a joint European escape.
+Mo and I started planning this trip about six months before it happened, and naturally it came seasoned with drama—misunderstandings, arguments, the whole performance.
+Two headstrong people with wildly different communication styles trying to map out a joint European escape without accidentally killing each other in the process.

-Ibiza.
-The one place he remembered fondly from his last boys’ trip.
-The same one I went to when I was seventeen and foolish.
+The one place he remembered fondly from his last boys’ trip, and the same one I went to when I was seventeen and foolish.
 I’m thirty-one now, allergic to overpriced cocktails and forced euphoria.
 I didn’t want escapism.
 I wanted quiet.
-And his suggestion—tone-deaf and soaked in déjà vu—made me feel erased.
-Like he hadn’t heard me at all.
+And his suggestion—tone-deaf and soaked in déjà vu—landed like a small erasure.
+It made me feel like he hadn’t heard me at all, like I’d spoken and he’d translated it into something else more convenient for him.

 We fought.
-Circles.
-Loops.
+In circles.
+In loops.
 Raised voices and lowered hopes.
-But eventually, we reached an agreement: I would be the Chief Architect of the Adventure.
+But eventually we reached an agreement that made sense because it leaned into our natural roles: I would be the Chief Architect of the Adventure.
 The planner.
 The booking agent.
-The logistic master.
-And so I did what I do best when left unsupervised—I orchestrated the whole damn thing.
-Chose the itinerary.
-Picked the transport.
-Handled the activities.
-Bought the flights.
-Made a currency exchange plan so we wouldn’t get robbed by airport rates.
-The usual over-functioning.
+The logistical mastermind.
+And so I did what I do when handed control and left unsupervised—I orchestrated the whole thing.
+Itinerary.
+Transport.
+Activities.
+Flights.
+Currency exchange plan so we wouldn’t get robbed by airport rates.
+All of it.
+Over-functioning as love language.

-Then came the airline hiccup.
-One cancelled flight and suddenly I’m playing UN peace negotiator between logic and Mo’s meltdown.
-He wanted to rework his entire itinerary from scratch.
-I begged him to breathe and let me work my magic.
-In the end, I pulled off a miracle refund—even on a non-refundable fare.
-Everyone hates a Karen until they need one.
-Didn’t I already tell you I am that Karen?
+Then came the airline hiccup—one cancelled flight and suddenly I’m playing UN peace negotiator between logic and Mo’s meltdown.
+He wanted to rework the entire itinerary from scratch, like one disruption meant the universe was rejecting us.
+I begged him to breathe and let me work.
+And somehow—miraculously—I pulled off a refund on a non-refundable fare.
+People hate a Karen until they need one.
+Didn’t I already tell you I’m that Karen?
 You’re welcome.

-But this wasn’t just a holiday.
+But the truth is, this wasn’t just a holiday.
 It was a litmus test.
-And the only times I’d felt this exact brand of static before a departure were the nights before I left for the U.S. and China.
+And the only times I’d felt that specific static before a departure were the nights before I left for the U.S. and China—the same sensation of stepping off a ledge, the same “this will change you whether you want it to or not” pulse.

 I was twenty the first time.
-Italy had become suffocating—depression, self-sabotage, substances I used as Band-Aids, and my mom’s live-in boyfriend, a walking red flag who emptied her savings and tanked her business before vanishing.
+Italy had become suffocating—depression, self-sabotage, substances used like Band-Aids, and my mom’s live-in boyfriend, a walking red flag who emptied her savings and tanked her business before vanishing.
 I hated the apartment.
 Hated the air.
 Hated myself.
-When my friends left after a clumsy farewell dinner, I sat on the couch in silence, my dog curled up on my lap like he knew I wasn’t coming back.
-The plan?
-A waitressing job in the U.S., arranged via Facebook chat with a restaurant owner I’d never met.
+When my friends left after a clumsy farewell dinner, I sat on the couch in silence with my dog curled on my lap like he knew I wasn’t coming back.
+The plan was a waitressing job in the U.S., arranged via Facebook chat with a restaurant owner I’d never met.

 It wasn’t a job.
 It was an escape.
 And the escape nearly broke me.
 I landed in a place full of people just as lost as I was—except meaner.
-The seven months I spent there felt like a fever dream of exploitation and blurred morals.
-Then came the moment I tried to re-enter the country after a brief trip home: searched, interrogated, accused of working illegally without a shred of proof.
+Those seven months felt like a fever dream of exploitation and blurred morals, and then came the moment I tried to re-enter the country after a brief trip home: searched, interrogated, accused of working illegally without proof.
 Handcuffed.
 Detained.
 Deported.
 I remember being paraded through Miami Airport like I had smuggled something far more dangerous than heartbreak.
-They gave me my passport back only once the plane was mid-air.
+They gave me my passport back only once the plane was mid-air, as if to make sure I couldn’t argue with gravity.

-A few months later, I said yes to China.
+A few months later I said yes to China.
 Different continent.
 Different currency.
-Same ache in my chest.
-I boarded the plane with a face full of hope and a stomach full of dread.
+Same ache in the chest.
+I boarded the plane with hope on my face and dread in my stomach.
 It wasn’t bravery.
-It was desperation rebranded.
+It was desperation wearing a nicer outfit.

-This trip with Mo didn’t come from that same dark place.
-But it brought with it a familiar echo: the deep, aching need for clarity.
+This trip with Mo didn’t come from that same darkness.
+But it carried a familiar echo: the need for clarity.
 Could I trust this?
 Could I trust him?
-Could we exist outside the scaffolding of our daily lives—no distractions, no crutches, no buffer—and still want to choose each other?
+Could we exist outside our daily scaffolding—no distractions, no crutches, no buffers—and still choose each other?
 Could he see the jagged edges and not flinch?

 Two weeks.
 One campervan.
 One chance to find out.